hermonochy/Rescueland/The Planet File.md

 **Current Capital:** Helucky

 Overview:

 The Rebel 10 is a faction composed of dissidents and ideologues who believe that the Rescueland Empire's governance is ineffective and paternalistic.
-They comprise a diverse coalition, including former members of the Rescueland administration, freedom fighters, and planets that feel marginalized.
+They comprise a diverse coalition, including former planetss of the Rescueland Empire, freedom fighters, and planets that feel marginalized.

 Goals:

-To overthrow the Rescueland leadership, arguing that they can offer better governance and more autonomy to the planets within its jurisdiction.
+To overthrow the Rescueland leadership, arguing that they can offer better governance and stricter regulations to the planets within its jurisdiction.
 To establish a new framework based on direct representation and localized governance.